RELATES TO: KRS 200.654, 200.668, 211.647, 216.2970, 34 C.F.R. 303.11, 303.321, 303.322, 303.421, 20 U.S.C. 1434

 (b) The records contain the developmental evaluation information required by subsection (5)(b) of this section.

 (7) If there is a recent medical or developmental evaluation available, as required by subsection (5)(b) of this section, it shall be used to determine eligibility if the evaluation was performed within:

 (a) Three (3) months prior to referral to First Steps, for a child under twelve (12) months of age; or

 (b) Six (6) months prior to referral to First Steps, for a child between twelve (12) months of age and three (3) years of age.

-(6)(a) A child referred to the First Steps program who was born at less than thirty-seven (37) weeks gestational age shall be evaluated and assessed using an adjusted gestational age to correct for prematurity, unless the child is twenty-four (24) months of age or older at the time of the referral.
+(8)(a) A child referred to the First Steps program who was born at less than thirty-seven (37) weeks gestational age shall be evaluated and assessed using an adjusted gestational age to correct for prematurity, unless the child is twenty-four (24) months of age or older at the time of the referral.

-(b) For a child who is less than six (6) months corrected age, the primary evaluation shall be done by an approved intensive level evaluation team or an approved neonatal follow-up program team, or an approved district child evaluation specialist in accordance with Section 1(5) of this administrative regulation.
+(b) For a child who is less than six (6) months corrected age, the initial evaluation shall be done by an approved intensive level evaluation team, an approved neonatal follow-up program team, or an approved district child evaluation specialist in accordance with Section 1(5) of this administrative regulation.

-(7) If the child does not have an established risk diagnosis and is determined not eligible, the POE staff shall discuss available community resources, such as Medicaid, EPSDT, the Department for Public Health’s and the Commission for Children with Special Health Care Need’s (CCSHCN’s) Title V programs, and other third-party payors.
+(b) Discuss available community resources, such as Medicaid, EPSDT, the Department for Public Health’s and the Commission for Children with Special Health Care Need’s (CCSHCN’s) Title V programs, and other community programs.

 (10) A review of the child’s First Steps record by the record review team shall be the second level in the First Steps evaluation system that shall be utilized to determine eligibility for cases which are complex or have contradictory information from testing.

 (a) Upon obtaining a written consent by the parent or guardian, a service coordinator shall submit a child’s record to the Department for Public Health or the designee for a record review if:

-1. The child does not meet eligibility guidelines at the primary level;
+1. The child does not meet eligibility guidelines at the initial evaluation;

-2. The primary level evaluator and a parent or guardian have concerns that the child is developing atypically; and
+2. The initial evaluator and a parent or guardian have concerns that the child is developing atypically; and

 3. A determination of eligibility based on professional judgment is needed.